strangelove-ventures/poa/README.md

-# `attestation`
+# `poa`

-Attestation module processes attestations validators make about the state of rollups.
-It is responsible for storing attestations about rollup hashes to state and finalizing  them once 2/3+ of validators have seen the same hash.
-Old attestations, heights after a certain time period, and attestations after a certain time period are pruned.

-is the logic for initializing coverage of the rollups another module?
-I think yes. attestation should just be for storing and finalizing attestations.
+The proof of authority module is a replacement for the staking module that allows for a permissioned set of validators to vote on the validity of blocks.

 ## Concepts